MGA Entertainment

 MGA Entertainment Inc. (short for Micro-Games America Entertainment; sometimes referred to as MGA) is a manufacturer of children's toys and entertainment products founded in 1979.
-Its products include Bratz, L.O.L.
-Surprise!, Num Noms, and Rainbow High.
+Its products include Bratz, Num Noms, Lalaloopsy, and Rainbow High, as well as toys targeted at boys such as Scan2Go.
 MGA also owns Little Tikes and animation studio MGA Studios.

 MGA is headquartered in a mixed use corporate campus in the Chatsworth area of Los Angeles.
 In 2018, the chairman and CEO of MGA Entertainment, Isaac Larian, announced that an Australian office of the business would be opening in early 2019.

+History

+Isaac Larian, a civil engineering student from Iran, started a mail-order company called Surprise Gift Wagon, which sold decorative brass products from Asia, including South Korea.
+After his plans to return to Iran were ended by the 1979 Iranian Revolution, he started an importing company with his brother Fred called ABC Electronics.

+In 1987, Larian and his brother became a distributor for Nintendo and in 1993, they became a licensee for the "Power Rangers."
+The company changed its name to Micro Games of America, making several handheld mini games and then to MGA.
+By 1997, toys became their focus; they had their first internal success with the Singing Bouncy Baby.

 Products

 Bratz

-Introduced in 2001, Bratz is MGA's most successful product line, with various spin-offs from the original teenage dolls, including miniature versions (Lil' Bratz), kid versions (Bratz Kidz) baby dolls (Bratz Babyz), pets (Bratz Petz), tiny baby dolls with pets (Lil' Angelz), TV series (of the same name), live-action feature film (Bratz: The Movie) and direct-to-video film (Bratz Girlz Really Rock) and numerous DVDs and soundtracks.
+Introduced in 2001, Bratz is MGA's most successful product line, with various spin-offs from the original teenage dolls, including miniature versions (Lil' Bratz), kid versions (Bratz Kidz), baby dolls (Bratz Babyz), pets (Bratz Petz), tiny baby dolls with pets (Lil' Angelz), TV series (of the same name), live-action feature film (Bratz: The Movie) and direct-to-video film (Bratz Girlz Really Rock) and numerous DVDs and soundtracks.
 Because of the lawsuit brought by Mattel against MGA in 2008, the Bratz Kidz and Bratz Lil' Angelz were renamed "4*Ever Kidz" and "4*Ever Lil' Angelz", respectively, before their eventual discontinuation in 2009.
-They returned in 2010 for their 10th Anniversary with brand new bodies and makeup, which resembled the makeup of the prototypes for the original dolls.
+They returned in 2010 for their 10th anniversary with brand new bodies and makeup, which resembled the makeup of the prototypes for the original dolls.
 In 2013, they were given a new, taller body and a brand new logo.
 They took a hiatus a year later to rebuild the brand to try and match their original success.
 They returned, once again, in 2015 with completely new branding, head and body molds, and the return of the original logo.
 They were met with low sales and dissatisfaction from children and fans alike, and were discontinued again in 2016.
-They returned in 2018 with a collector line designed by Hayden Williams, and relaunched the original 2001 dolls for their 20th anniversary.
+They returned in 2018 with a collector line designed by Hayden Williams, and relaunched the original 2001 dolls for their 20th anniversary in 2021.
+The line has since released reproductions of original lines.